-If you cannot win a combat on your own, you may ask any other player to help you.
+If you cannot win a combaton you rown, you may ask anyother player to help you.
 If he refuses, you may ask another player, and so on, until they all turn you down or someone helps.
-Only one player can help you, adding his combat strength to yours.
+Only one player can help you, adding their combat strength to yours.
 Anyone can play cards to affect your combat, however!
 You'll probably have to bribe someone to help.
 You may offer your helper any Item(s) you are currently carrying, or any number of the Treasure cards the monster has.
-If you offer him part of the monster's Treasure, you must agree whether he picks first, or you pick first, or whatever.
+If you offer part of the monster's Treasure, you must agree whether they pick first, or you pick first, or whatever.
 You may also offer to play any cards from your hand that you legally could, such as Go Up a Level cards, on your helper.

 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if you are not an Investigator, but an Investigator helps you, the Shoggoth will be at a -2 against you.
-But if you are facing the Shallow Ones and a Professor helps you, the foe's combat strength is increased by 2 (unless you, too, are a Professor and the foe's combat strength has already been increased . . . don't increase it twice).
+For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and your helper can Berserk and discard cards to add their his combat strength (but only once per combat, not once per monster).
+If you are facing the Wannabe Vampire and a Cleric helps you, they can chase it away automatically.
+But if you are facing the Drooling Slime and an Elf helps you, the monster's combat strength is increased by 4 (unless you, too, are an Elf and the monster's combat strength has already been increased).